Skip to main content

 Harvard Horizons celebrates the ideas and innovations of PhD students at Harvard and helps them gain essential professional skills.

 Applications for Harvard Horizons have closed.
-The Harvard Horizons Symposium takes place in Sanders Theatre on April 9, 2024 at 5:00 p.m.
+The 2025 Harvard Horizons Symposium will take place on April 8, 2025 in Sanders Theatre.

-Each year, eight PhD candidates are chosen as Harvard Horizons Scholars to present brief talks about their research during the Harvard Horizons Symposium, held annually in April.
-The program has two goals: to highlight research going on across fields in Harvard Griffin GSAS, and to give a cohort of outstanding students the opportunity to hone their skills in presenting their research for a broad audience.
+Every year, eight PhD candidates are chosen as Harvard Horizons Scholars to present brief talks about their research during the Harvard Horizons Symposium held annually in April.
+The program has two goals: to amplify research going on across fields in Harvard Griffin GSAS and to provide a cohort of outstanding students the opportunity to hone their skills in presenting their research for a broad audience.

-Harvard Horizons provides a powerful opportunity for a Harvard Griffin GSAS PhD candidate to:
+Harvard Horizons is a powerful opportunity for a Harvard Griffin GSAS PhD candidate to:

 • hone research ideas in ways that contribute to the dissertation